If you are interested in contacting one of our attorneys, simply click on their name or call 860-233-5600.

 Patrick D. Allen is a partner and graduate of Middlebury College.
 He received his J.D., cum laude, from Quinnipiac University School of Law, where he was a Dean's Scholar and earned Distinguished Academic Achievement Awards for Advanced Legal Writing and Medical Malpractice.
 While in law school, he interned with the Connecticut State's Attorneys' Offices in both Meriden and New Haven.
 Mr. Allen was admitted to the Connecticut Bar in 2007, and is also admitted to the United States District Court for the District of Connecticut and the Second Circuit Court of Appeals.

 Mr. Allen is active in all areas of the firm's practice, focusing on municipal defense and civil rights litigation.
 He has tried cases to verdict before juries in state and federal court, including claims of civil rights violations under 42 U.S.C. § 1983 for excessive force, TASER deployments, unlawful search and seizure, assault, negligence, breach of contract and First Amendment retaliation.
-In 2015, Mr. Allen participated in a five week jury trial in New Haven Superior Court that resulted in a defendant's verdict.
+He has also briefed and argued multiple appeals concerning various constitutional claims in federal court.
 Mr. Allen has been appointed and serves as a Citation Hearing Officer for the Town of Rocky Hill. email@example.com

 Dennis M. Durao is a partner and graduate of Wheaton College.
 He received his J.D., magna cum laude, from Quinnipiac University School of Law, where he earned numerous academic awards and served as the Articles Editor for the Health Law Journal.
 His article, An Endangered Species: Professional Sports Team Physicians, was published in that journal.
 He was admitted to the Connecticut Bar in 2012, and is also admitted to practice in the United States District Court for the District of Connecticut and Eastern District of New York, as well as the Second Circuit Court of Appeals.